rhel-labs/instruqt/image-mode-day2/02-switch-an-image/assignment.md

 ```bash,run
 podman push [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc:v2
 ```
+Tags communicate information to people, not the container tools.
+The tools will use the IDs associated to tag when doing operations.
+This means we can use tags to carry different kinds of information for users.

-Let's say we also wanted to let people know this was for the development environment and not for production use.
-We could add a `dev` tag to our new image with the `podman image` subcommand, and push that to the registry as well.
+Let's say we also wanted to let people know this image was for the development environment and not for production use.
+We could add a `dev` tag to our new image with the `podman image tag` subcommand.
+This tag is only applied locally, so we need push that to the registry as well.
 ```bash,run
 podman image tag [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc:v2 [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc:dev
 ```